 - If you are building up a database of leads, your objective might be to gather the contact details of potential customers.

-- Your objective may be to create sales there and then by providing online or phone details to allow people to buy immediately.
+- Your objective may be to create immediate sales by encouraging people to buy there and then.

 You may want to address existing customers rather than win new ones